steemit/smt-whitepaper/smt-manual/manual.md

 By leveraging a recently discovered automated market maker concept [1], SMT-based ICOs allow a portion of STEEM tokens received to be sent into an SMT’s on-chain market maker and taker in order to provide liquidity to the SMT at a specified reserve ratio.
 Beyond the social and specialized distribution mechanisms of SMTs, this feature advances the concept of automated market makers by design; Instead of existing only as the sole actor inside a market, the SMT market maker smart contract acts as a participant inside the SMT’s decentralized markets, which also facilitate bid and asks by human participants.

+## Shared Bootstrap Tools

+Tokens may be created with parameters tuned for "Shared Influence" between Steem Power and a vesting SMT, meaning that the SMT creator may specify that Steem Power can control a portion of the SMT's[rewards pool](https://docs.google.com/document/d/1Jb3-Bnwmmo9lURmiwfYDPa1-29fi98f_oUShmgiU9oI/edit#heading=h.rchyypyc9pfy) for an unlimited or limited amount of time with increasing or decreasing influence.
+Altogether Shared Influence may allow SMTs to be wholly or partially bootstrapped by the interest of existing and active Steem or other SMT community members.
+Through these tools, community managers and entrepreneurs launching a token may leverage existing user bases to accelerate the distribution of the SMT to a target market.

 ## Can My Entity Participate in SMTs?
 An SMT can be launched by a person or entity; she only needs $1000 to cover the network fee (this prevents spam and unused tokens) and a namespace on Steem, which can be obtained by registering at anon.steem.network, steemit.com, steemconnect.com, or any other Steem sign-up service.